savadikarc/savadikarc.github.io/_posts/2018-05-25-hybrid-1-d-cnn.md

 Now that we know what our input is, let us first see how 2-D and 1-D CNNs work (this will show why we call our CNN as *hybrid*).

 ### 2-Dimensional CNN
 CNNs are meant to operate on spatial data.
 Audio signals vary spatially in one dimension (time), Images vary in 2 dimensions, and Videos vary in 3 dimensions.
-A 2-dimensional
-CNN is used for operating on images.
+A 2-dimensional CNN is used for operating on images.
+I will write a separate detailed post, but I'd recommend watching the [cs231n](http://cs231n.stanford.edu/) [lecture on CNNs](https://youtu.be/bNb2fEVKeEo?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv).
 Figure 1 illustrates this operation.

 ![2-D CNN](/assets/hybrid/2D_cnn1.png)

 ***Figure 1:*** The dot product of the input (red) and the filter (green) produces an activation map of size ***N' X M' X F*** where F is the number of filters.

 ### 1-Dimensional CNN
 In the domain of Natural Language Processing, the input is a sentence.
-The word are typically converted into dense, lower dimensional representation called word embeddings.
+The words are typically converted into dense, lower dimensional representation called word embeddings.
 Let this representation be of *N* dimensions, and the number of words in a sentence be *T*.
 Hence, the sentence will now be represented as a ***T X N*** array.
 In a 1-Dimensional
-CNN, the filter ize is set to ***T' X N***, where ***T'*** is the number of timesteps we want to span.
+CNN, the filter size is set to ***T' X N***, where ***T'*** is the number of timesteps we want to span.
 Figure 2 illustrates this.

 ![1-D CNN](/assets/hybrid/1d_cnn.jpg)